-[00:01:39] For today today’s podcast, we were joined by Dr. Chelsea Judge and Sumaira Ahmed.
-Chelsea Judge, PhD, immunologist is sister to Connor and scientific advisor with the Connor B. Judge Foundation, which raises awareness and research funds for NMO and related autoimmune diseases.
+[00:01:39] For today today’s podcast, we were joined by Dr. Chelsey Judge and Sumaira Ahmed.
+Chelsey Judge, PhD, immunologist is sister to Connor and scientific advisor with the Connor B. Judge Foundation, which raises awareness and research funds for NMO and related autoimmune diseases.
 She works as a medical science liaison in the MS field for Sanofi Genzyme and is passionate about communicating science.

 [00:02:03] Sumaira Ahmed is a seronegative NMO patient from Boston, Massachusetts.
 She founded The Sumaira Foundation for NMO in 2014, just two months after getting diagnosed.
 She currently serves as the organization’s Executive Director and is committed to finding a cure for neuromyelitis optica.